- Our client was a lifelong friend of the deceased, providing ongoing care and support.

 - There was an ongoing reliance on your care and support from the deceased;

-The GMP Contesting Wills Lawyers were successful in bringing a claim to the deceased Estate to ensure provision was made for our client on the basis of the longstanding verbal promise from the deceased.
+Having brought evidence that it was in fact the deceased’s wishes that our client be provided for, Gerard Malouf and Partners Contesting Wills solicitors were successful in bringing a claim to the deceased Estate to ensure provision was made for our client on the basis of the longstanding verbal promise from the deceased.

 Frequently Asked Qeustions